s3prl/s3prl/README.md

 Train upstream models
 ------------------------------------
 - For the pre-training of each model, we provide default configs files `*.yaml` under the [`config/`](config/) directory.
 However, you may change them according to your needs.
-- *Warning*: the parameters may not strickly follow the original papers, please verify carefully if you need them to be identical.
+- *Warning*: the parameters may not strictly follow the original papers, please verify carefully if you need them to be identical.
 - The argument `--name` is used for distinction only, you can use whatever name you want.

 ### Train your own Mockingjay